enketo/enketo-core/README.md

 #### googleApiKey
 The Google API key that is used for geolocation (in the geo widgets' search box).
 Can be obtained [here](https://console.developers.google.com/project).
 Make sure to enable the _GeoCoding API_ service.
 If you are using Google Maps layers, the same API key is used.
 Make sure to enable the _Google Maps JavaScript API v3_ service as well in that case (see next item).

-#### workaround ODK bugs
-Default is `false`.
-When set to `true` this works around the following ODK bugs by introducing non-compliant XPath behaviour:

-* https://github.com/opendatakit/opendatakit/issues/1116 (Enketo will set value of NaN to '' for decimal and integer inputs)

 ### How to develop Enketo Core